sebsprojects/ripser/README.md

-# Ripser EDU

-This is a modified version of [Ripser](https://github.com/Ripser/ripser) (by Ulrich Bauer) with the aim to educate.
-Refer to [Ripser's README](https://github.com/Ripser/ripser/blob/master/README.md) for general information.

-The current version of Ripser includes a large number of optimizations and features in a single source file.
-This comes at the cost of source code readability and makes it more difficult to connect theory and implementation.

-In this repository the original code is restructured, simplified and feature-reduced in the interest of education.
-More specifically:
-- Restructured source code separate core functions and data types (in [ripser\_core.hpp](./ripser_core.hpp)) from specific implementations of the reduction algorithm
-- Moved all functionality regarding the reduction algorithm out of the `ripser` class and pass the `ripser` object to functions instead
-- Simplified types and only a bare minimum of templates
-- Many added comments
-- Implementation of persistent homology and cohomology **without** optimizations
-- Optimizations such as clearing, emergent and apparent pairs are each moved to a separate file

-The following features of Ripser have been **removed**:
-- Support of coefficients and computation over prime fields
-- Support of a multitude of input formats (only `lower_distance_matrix` remains)
-- Progress indication
-- Support for robinhoodhash

-The following features have been **added**:
-- The barcode (main output of Ripser) is not printed to stdout during the reduction but stored for further analysis and printing after completion

-Despite the numerous structural changes, this version is in close correspondence with the original version.
-In particular data type, function and variable names have been (mostly) left unchanged.
-All implementations of the reduction use an implicit representation of the (co)boundary matrix.
-Most functions as well as the reduction algorithm are very close to the original if not unchanged.

-# Outline

-The original Ripser code is split into three types of files.

-### 1. Core Functionality: ripser\_core.hpp
+# Ripser's Core Functionality: ripser\_core.hpp

 [ripser\_core.hpp](./ripser_core.hpp) contains infrastructure code that is used for all versions of the reduction algorithm.
 It contains
-- The definition of most data types including the `ripser` class and `(co)boundary_enumerator`
+- Data types
-- All functionality regarding the binomial numbering system
+- The combinatoric numbering system
-- All functionality regarding the enumeration of (co)faces
+- Facet and cofacet enumeration
-- The implementation of all basic matrix operations used in the reduction algorithm (column addition, pivot extraction)
+- Matrix operations required by the reduction algorithm
-- Functionality related to union-find
+- Functionality for union-find, apparent pairs and relative (co)homology
+- Input processing
+- Output assembly and storage
+- Performance metric collection

+# Configuration: ripser\_config.cpp

+Instead of passing program parameters to Ripser directly, all versions expect a single parameter containing the path to `.ini` configuration file.
+The first line of this file is expected to contain `[ripser]`.
+Each subsequent line should comprise a single key-value pair formatted `key=value`.
+Empty lines, lines starting with a `#` and keys without value (e.g. `key=` are ignored.
+The available configuration options are the following:
+- `input\_path` (string) specifies the path to the data set relative to the current working directory.
+- `input\_type` (string) specifies whether the data set is a `point\_cloud`, `lower\_distance\_matrix` or `full\_distance\_matrix`.
+- `output\_path` (string) specifies the output directory to which all output files are written.
+- `dim\_max` (non-negative integer) specifies the maximum considered dimension with respect to the (co)boundary matrix reduction.
+If a homology reduction is performed this means that the barcode decomposition up to `dim\_max - 1` is computed.
+- `ratio` (non-negative float) specifies a cut-off ratio of the diameters of birth and death simplex.
+Non-essential pairs below this ratio are omitted from the output.
+If 0 is specified, zero-persistence pairs are part of the output (if not omitted due to the apparent pairs shortcut).
+- `threshold` (float) specifies the diameter threshold at which Vietoris-Rips filtration is cutoff.
+If omitted or negative the full Vietoris-Rips filtration is considered.
+- `use\_enclosing\_threshold` (bool) specifies whether the threshold is to be the enclosing threshold.
+If set to `true` (or `1`) this overwrites the parameter `threshold`.
+- `use\_union\_find` (bool) specifies whether the reduction in degree 0 should be replaced by a connected components computation.
+This parameter only has an effect if the version at hand implements this optimization.
+- `print\_progress` (bool) specifies whether the program prints progress updates to `stdout`.
+- `absolute\_subcomplex` (range) specifies which parts (points / submatrix) of the input data are considered for the computation.
+If omitted, the whole data set is used.
+- `relative\_subcomplex` (range) specifies which parts (point / submatrix) of the input data are used to induce the relative subcomplex.
+This parameter only has an effect if the version implements relative (co)homology.
+If omitted, the relative subcomplex is the empty complex (corresponding to absolute (co)homology).

+Values of the type string must be unquoted.
+The type bool has values true, false (alternatively 1 and 0).
+Ranges are a comma-separated list of closed intervals, specified by bounds.
+For instance `0-100`.
+Note that both bounds are always included.

+The parameters `input\_path`, `inpute\_type` and `dim\_max` must be specified.
+All other parameters are optional.

-### 2. Implementation of the Reduction Algorithm: ripser\_*.cpp
+# Reduction Algorithm: ripser\_*.cpp

-The implementation of the reduction algorithm and computation of the persistence barcode is split into several files.
-Each implements the following functions separately depending on the particular choice of (co)homology and possibly a single optimization:
+Each file contains an implementation of the reduction algorithm comprising the functions
 - `init_(co)boundary_and_get_pivot`
 - `assemble_columns_to_reduce`
 - `compute_pairs` (the main reduction algorithm)
 - `compute_barcodes`
-- `main`

-The following implementations are currently available:
+All of the following versions implement a degreewise reduction, either in increasing or decreasing degree.

+- `ripser\_hom.cpp` implements the reduction in homology with increasing degree without any further optimizations
+- `ripser\_hom\_optimized.cpp` implements the reduction in homology with increasing degree using the emergent and apparent pairs shortcut (no clearing)
-- Basic homology (in decreasing dimension)
+- `ripser\_hom\_clearing.cpp` implements the in homology with decreasing degree using clearing
-- Basic cohomology (in increasing dimension)
+- `ripser\_hom_clearing\_optimized.cpp' adds the emergent and apparent pairs shortcut
+- `ripser\_cohom.cpp` implements the reduction in cohomology with decreasing degree without any further optimizations
-- (Co)homology with clearing
+- `ripser\_cohom\_clearing.cpp` implements the reduction in cohomolgoy with increasing degree using clearing
-- Cohomology with the dim=0 union-find optimization
+- `ripser\_cohom\_clearing\_optimized.cpp` adds the emergent and apparent pairs shortcut
+- `ripser\_cohom\_rephom.cpp` implements a secondary homology reduction to compute homology representatives
+- `ripser\_cohom\_repinverse.cpp` implements matrix inversion to compute homology representatives
-- Cohomology with the emergent pairs optimization
+- `ripser\_cohom\_rel.cpp` implements relative cohomology with increasing degree using clearing and the emergent pairs shortcut (but not the apparent pairs shortcut)
-- Cohomology with the apparent pairs optimization
+- `ripser\_cohom\_rel\_optimized.cpp` adds the apparent pairs shortcut

-Note, that all implementations use an implicit representation of the (co)boundary matrix (to keep memory-efficiency and a close correspondence with the original version).

-### 3. Printing: print\_utils.hpp
+- `ripser\_cohom\_rel\_rephom.cpp` implements a secondary reduction in (relative) homology to compute relative homology representatives

+# Printing and Output: print\_utils.hpp

-[print\_utils.hpp](./print_utils.hpp) contains all code concerning printing to stdout such as printing simplices, columns, barcodes and auxiliary information
+[print\_utils.hpp](./print_utils.hpp) contains all code concerning printing and output.
+The primary output functionality comprises the following functions:
+- `output\_barcode` prints the barcode in all (or a single specified) degrees, optionally with the associated (co)homology representative.
+- `output\_info` prints coarse information about the computation, for each degree separately.
+This includes the elapsed runtime for assembly, reduction and representative duration as well as various counts, such as the number of cleared columns, apparent pairs and more.
+- `output\_config` prints the configuration used for the computation.

 # License

-Copyright © 2015–2021 [Ulrich Bauer]

-Ripser is licensed under the [MIT] license (`COPYING.txt`), with an extra clause (`CONTRIBUTING.txt`) clarifying the license for modifications released without an explicit written license agreement.
+This fork of Ripser is licensed under the [MIT] license (`COPYING.txt`), with an extra clause (`CONTRIBUTING.txt`) clarifying the license for modifications released without an explicit written license agreement.
 Please contact the author if you want to use Ripser in your software under a different license.